Jakub3628800/pre-commit-starter/README.md

 # pre-commit-starter

+A collection of tools for pre-commit hook management and Python library validation.

+## Tools

+### 1. pre-commit-starter CLI
-A CLI tool that automatically detects technologies in your repository and generates an appropriate `.pre-commit-config.yaml` file with relevant hooks.
+Automatically detects technologies in your repository and generates an appropriate `.pre-commit-config.yaml` file with relevant hooks.

+### 2. check-exports CLI + pre-commit hook
+Validates that non-exported functions aren't imported from outside library boundaries.
+Can be used as a standalone CLI or integrated as a pre-commit hook.

 ## Quick Start